 - Submit the application to Mac Moreau, director of Property Resources, for processing

 We need to receive your complete application package at least one week before the Executive Board meets (see upcoming dates on the Executive Board page).
 The Secretary of Synod will advise you in writing within two weeks of Diocesan Council’s approval.

 What is the typical range of the MAF Real Estate Purposes Grant award?

 It depends on the nature of the request.
 All reasonable applications will be considered.

 Do we really need a letter of support from a bishop?
 And how do we get one?

-No application will be considered until it has been supported by your area bishop.
-Contact your area bishop’s office to request a letter of support.
+Yes – we can’t consider your application until it has been supported by your bishop.
+Contact your bishop’s office to request a letter of support.
 The bishop will need to see your application documents.
 Getting a support letter does take time, so don’t leave this until the last minute.
 Ideally, your bishop should be apprised of your plans from the earliest stages.

 Why do we need a vestry motion?

 A vestry motion confirms that the parish supports the scope of work being undertaken.